-Thanks to all the local volunteers who contributed to the event during a challenging year, your knowledge, survey skills, and continued participation to the event made this survey a reality.
-Thank you to all crew leaders, Patrick Kohl, Kerry McNamee, Adam Mohr, Amanda Piscitelli, Jeff Abrams, Doug Parkinson, John Deibner-Hanson, Sarah Burstein, Sam Rizza, Nick Van Vleet, Ali Singh, Will Boucher, Jon Guczek, and Dan Ehresman for leading their small teams in safely collecting the fish observations.
+Thanks to all the volunteers who contributed to the event.
+Returning participants your knowledge, survey skills, and continued participation greatly help facilitate the event.
+New participants, your interest and enthusiasm to learn about the river and the aquatic species is contagious.
+Thank you to all crew leaders, Jon Guczek, Andrew Chione, Kerry McNamee, John Deibner-Hanson, Patrick Kohl, Will Boucher, Alessandro Broido, Max Ramos, and Alexandra Singh for leading their teams in safely collecting the fish observations.

 Thank you to Sam Mosey, Rock Creek Ranch caretaker, for hosting us at Rock Creek Ranch, home of Smith River Alliance, and maintaining a safe and sanitized environment.
-We thank the Smith River Alliance staff who provided (COVID safety) guidance to ensure this event could be safely conducted, the Fish Count is grateful for the comforts and rejuvenation all find at Rock Creek Ranch.
+We thank Pat Veesart for leading kitchen operations to help make sure volunteers were fed and ready for the survey.
+We thank the Smith River Alliance staff who provided guidance to ensure this event could be safely conducted, the Fish Count is grateful for the comforts and rejuvenation all find at Rock Creek Ranch.